Best European Stocks to Watch for 2024

 The internet's widespread use has made it highly likely that UK investors will come across European stocks.
 This might spark curiosity and raise questions about the viability of investing in them.
 Since investment goals vary, we can't decide for you.

-However, we've compiled a list of well-known European stocks to watch in 2023 and provide a general overview of how to invest in European stocks for UK-based investors.
+However, we've compiled a list of well-known European stocks to watch and provide a general overview of how to invest in European stocks for UK-based investors.

 Table of Contents

 European stocks refer to stocks of companies based in Europe.
 It's essential to understand that a stock listed on a European exchange like Euronext doesn't automatically make the company European.

 For instance, Apple has some shares listed on the Euronext exchange and other international exchanges, but it is an American company.
 In this article, we focus exclusively on European stocks, including German car manufacturers and French fashion giants, among others.